kpma1120/llmops-e2e-langchain/README.md

 ### 4.1 Project Structure (Modules & System Flow)

-The diagram below illustrates the abstract end‑to‑end pipeline — from ingestion to cloud deployment — together with the concrete modules that implement each stage.
+The diagram below illustrates the abstract end‑to‑end pipeline — from ingestion to cloud deployment — together with the concrete Python modules and configs that implement each stage.

 ```mermaid
 flowchart LR